withfig/autocomplete/README.md

    git remote add upstream https://github.com/withfig/autocomplete.git

    # Install packages
-   npm install
+   yarn install

    # Create an example spec (call it "abc")
-   npm run create-spec abc
+   yarn create-spec abc

    # Turn on "dev mode"
-   npm run dev
+   yarn dev
    ```

-3. Now go to your terminal and type `abc[space]`.
+4. Now go to your terminal and type `abc[space]`.
 Your example spec will appear. 😊

 #### Other things to know